-- develop the ability to perform a range of movement and performance skills in straightforward and challenging contexts - develop and demonstrate knowledge of factors impacting on performance - develop ways to enhance personal performance monitor, record and reflect on performance development
+- develop the ability to perform a range of movement and performance skills in a number of sports in straightforward and challenging contexts - develop and demonstrate knowledge of factors impacting on performance - develop ways to enhance personal performance monitor, record and reflect on performance development

 Entry is at the discretion of the centre.
-Pupils must be actively involved in extra-curricular sport to ensure their fitness, skills and knowledge is at an appropriate level.
-Pupils could progress from National 4 PE or go straight to N5-this will be decided on an individual basis based on their practical ability.
+Pupils must have a high level of fitness, skills and knowledge of sport.
+Pupils could progress from National 4 PE or go straight to N5-this will be decided on an individual basis based on their practical and written ability.
 They should also be sitting or have passed National 5 English and Maths as literacy and numeracy are vital elements of the National 5 PE course.
 Written and practical work is of equal weighing and will be completed throughout the year in class and at home.
 Written homework will be given throughout the year and must be handed in on time.
+Pupils must have at least 2 sports which they are able to perform in at a high level before they think about chasing this course as practical chility and written ability are equally weighted and it is assential about choosing this course as practical ability and written ability are equally weighted and it is essential the pupils basic practical ability is good enough.